diskoverdata/diskover-docs/source_files/launch_diskoveradmin.md

 <img src="images/diskoveradmin_menu.png" width="">

 🟨 Can't find what you are looking for?
-Select **search** and type a simple word to find where a feature is located in the DiskoverAdmin menu.
+Select **Search** and type a simple word to find where a feature is located in the DiskoverAdmin menu.